nicolemon/snote/README.md

 Rudimentary CLI to write and organize text.

+I've got a ways to go in terms of features and documentation.
+Pull requests are neat.

 ## Install

-`pip install snotebooks` will install whatever is on master

-Downloading the repo and firing off `python setup.py install` works, too.
+Downloading the repo and firing off `python setup.py install` does the trick.

 ## Configuration